 Here’s the bottom line about your GMAT score.

+It really matters.
 It won’t get you in, but it will influence your option set (AKA the schools at which you are competitive.)

 You need to do as well as you can possibly do, so don’t give up until you know you cannot do any better.
 This might be the most important piece of advice I could give you on the MBA road.